neo4j/neo4j-python-driver/docs/source/api.rst

             :data:`None` (default) uses the database configured on the server side.
-            Depending on the :ref:`max-home-database-delay-ref` configuration,
-            propagation of changes to the server side default might not be immediate.

             ..
 Note::
                 It is recommended to always specify the database explicitly